About this course

 Our production-based BA(Hons) Filmmaking builds the strong storytelling, technical and teamworking skills you will need to work in the professional media.
 The course pushes boundaries, intellectually, imaginatively and technically.
 We will open your eyes to new ways of making films - documentary, drama, linear, non-linear, trans-media, multiplatform - applying techniques you have never used, never imagined.
 Creative practical work is underpinned by an in-depth understanding of culture and context.

 Our high-quality, multi-skilled graduates go on to work in careers in the creative industries and in groundbreaking roles in digital media.

 This is a production-based degree: you will learn by making.
 Our teaching team works at the cutting edge of contemporary media practice, with high levels of practical experience and expertise.

 You will be based at Bower Ashton Campus where exceptional facilities include a state-of-the-art Media Centre offering the latest technology.

 Bristol is one of the UK's principal media production centres.
 Our strong industry contacts, including the BBC, ITV, Aardman Animations, Endemol, Icon Films and E3 Media, ensure ongoing professional input.
 Work experience is integral to the course.

-Recent guest speakers have included commissioners, cinematographers, directors, composers and coders/designers who shared their influences and techniques.
-Visiting professors include Tom Archer, former head of documentaries at BBC and a renowned documentary maker.
+Recent guest speakers have included broadcast commissioners, cinematographers, directors, composers and coders/designers who shared their influences and techniques.
+Visiting professors include Tom Archer, former head of documentaries at BBC Controller of Factual Production and a renowned documentary maker.